-<slide 37> Every semester, I teach or advise 75 to 100 geoscience students.
+<slide 23> Every semester, I teach or advise 75 to 100 geoscience students.
 Perhaps 15 to 20 of these want to pursue geoscience as a profession.
 They are typically 18 to 23 years of age, so they are somewhere in the range of late adolescence and early adulthood.
 Neuroscience tells us that their brains will not attain full adult development until they are around 25 years old.
 So I am working with them while they are very adaptable, while they are learning a fantastic amount of information, while they are still forming into the persons they will become.
 I try to include some practical information about professional ethics in the material I teach them in geoscience courses.

-<slide 38> The thought is that if we can [1] discuss ethical issues with geoscience students, [2] give them the tools they need to work through these issues, and [3] provide them with opportunities to make mistakes while they are still in the safe learning environment of college, these novice geoscientists will be better able to deal with similar issues they will confront in their professional lives.
+<slide 24> The thought is that if we can discuss ethical issues with geoscience students, and give them the tools they need to work through these issues and make mistakes while they are still in the safe learning environment of college, these novice geoscientists will be better able to deal with similar issues they will confront in their professional lives.